cortesana/libc/README.md

 **Work in Progress.**

 The aim of this project is to code my own **C standard library** replicating mythical functions.
 It will be expanded and revised as I learn more.

-**To do:** Inside of each function you will find a brief explanation of its functionality.

 ## stdlib.h functions